r0mankeys/react-hooks/README.md

 [![My Skills](https://skillicons.dev/icons?i=vite,react)](https://skillicons.dev)

-A simple very simple project to have a basic understanding of React hooks.
+A simple react project to demonstrate the use of the hooks I'm most likely to use in my projects.